 Board games are back!
-They have become surprisingly trendy with our screen-obsessed teens and young adults and they make a great college care package or holiday gift.
-Playing board games is a perfect bonding activity and will provide your teen with a reprieve from their schoolwork and from a computer screen.
+They have become surprisingly popular with our screen-obsessed teens and young adults, making a great birthday gift.
+Playing board games is a perfect bonding activity and will give your teen a reprieve from schoolwork and a computer screen.

-Game playing will also exercise their brains and teach them to compete and collaborate but, most of all, playing games is just plain old fun.
-We gathered the best board games because family game night is a great activity to span all age groups, including younger children, with any number of players.
+Game playing can also teach them to compete and collaborate, but, most of all, playing games is just plain old fun.
+We compiled this list of best board games because the family game night is a great activity for all age groups, including younger children, and can include any number of players.

-Grown and Flown is a reader supported site and we receive compensation from purchases made through these links.
+Grown and Flown is a reader-supported site; we may receive compensation from purchases made through these links.

 (Card Game, 3 to 20+ Players)

-Cards Against Humanity is not for the whole family but can be much fun if there are adult children in the house.
-The game’s designers describe it as, “party game for horrible people” and it consist of 500 cards with fill-in-the blanks that are matched with a second smaller stack of cards.
+Cards Against Humanity is so much fun if adult children are in the house.
+The designers describe it as a “party game for horrible people.”
+It consists of 500 cards with fill-in-the-blanks matched with a second smaller stack of cards.

-The content is provocative but as 90% of the 55,000 (!)
-Amazon reviews on this popular game were 5 star, so there are lot of people who are enjoying what has now become a modern classic.
-The best-selling game was such great fun that there are now expansion packs which are a great addition for people who have played through the base game too many times.
+The content is provocative, but as 90% of the tens of thousands of Amazon reviews on this popular game are five stars, many enjoy what has become a modern classic.
+The top-selling game is such great fun that there are now expansion packs, which are a great addition for people who have played through the base game too many times.

 (Card Game 2-5 Players)

-We have to hand it to the makers of this wildly-popular game, “Exploding Kittens” wins for best name on the list.
-This is a simple one to learn and play, with silly fun baked into each card.
-To quote CNN, I’t’s like UNO, except there are goats, magical enchiladas and kitten that can kill you.”
+We have to hand it to the makers of this wildly popular game, “Exploding Kittens,” which wins for best name on the list.
+This is simple to learn and play, with silly fun baked into each card.
+To quote CNN, “It’s like UNO, except there are goats, magical enchiladas, and a kitten that can kill you.”

 (Board Game 3-4 Players)

-This wildly popular game is a classic civilization building game and will be a hit with people who are fans of Risk.
-While not all younger players will enjoy Catan, one Amazon review refered to it as “The ‘Candy Land’ of Strategy Games” and those over 10 should be able to join in the fun.
+Another classic, this wildly popular game is a classic civilization-building game and will be a hit with anyone and everyone.
+One Amazon review called it “The ‘Candy Land’ of Strategy Games.”
+Anyone over ten can join the fun.

 Played on a distinctive hexagonal game board, Catan combines the element of chance with skill and strategy.
-Using the expansion packs the game can accommodate larger groups of 5 or 6 players.
-If you find that the youngest players in your house need help playing, there is now a children’s edition.
+The game can accommodate larger groups of 5 or 6 players using the expansion packs.
+If the youngest players in your house need help, there is now a children’s edition.

 (Board Game 2-4 Players)

-Dominion is a deck-building game with the feel of the collectable Magic: The Gathering cards.
-It is has a not overly complicated set of rules for 4 players and will be a hit with people who like games like Catan.
-Played with multiple decks of cards, using different cards each time the game, is great value and can be played over and over.
-For those who love these kinds of games there are many extra packs available.
+Dominion is a deck-building game with the feel of the collectible Magic: The Gathering cards.
+It has a not overly complicated set of rules for four players and will be a hit with people who like Catan.
+Playing with multiple decks and using different cards simultaneously means the game can be played repeatedly.
+Many extra packs are available for those who love these kinds of games.

 (Card Game for 2 to 8+ Players)

 The premise of Codenames is “Two rival spymasters know the secret identities of 25 agents.
 Their teammates know the agents only by their codenames.
-The teams compete to see who can make contact with all of their agents first.”
-It is one of the new board games with a simple rule book and can be played by 2 players or with an opposing team.
+The teams compete to see who can contact all their agents first.”
+It is one of the new board games with a simple rule book and can be played by two players or an opposing team.

-One Amazon reviewer summed it up, “Codenames really is genius in it’s simplicity.
+One Amazon reviewer said, “Codenames is genius in its simplicity.
 It’s a fantastic game to play with a group because it can be taught in under 5 minutes.”
-Codenames comes in a Disney edition for young children ages 8+.
+Codenames come in a Disney edition for young children ages 8+.
 This is perfect for your next game night.

 (Board and Card Game 2-12 Players)

-Sometimes you need to have a game that allows the youngest members of the family to play with the older ones, too.
-Sequence is involves playing game pieces on a board in a way that corresponds with the cards you hold. the first person to get a 5 card sequence wins.
+Sometimes, you must have a game that allows the family’s youngest members to play with the older ones.
+Sequence involves playing game pieces on a board in a way that corresponds with the cards you hold.
+The first person to get a 5-card sequence wins.

 (Board Game 2-5 Players)

 Create your own train network to connect two cities across the United States.
 Players compete to connect cities before their opponents.
-It is a good old-fashioned board game with cards, markers, a map and even trains.
-If you have the longest continuous route or you earn bonus points and it takes great planning skill to earn Destination Tickets by connecting two distant cities.
+It is a good old-fashioned board game with cards, markers, maps, and trains.
+Aim to build the longest continuous route and earn bonus points or Destination Tickets by connecting two distant cities.

-Rollin the dice to see how lucky your is the point of Farkle, a fun and easy game that works for any number of players, ages 8 and up.
+Rolling the dice to see how lucky you are is the point of Farkle, a fun and easy game that works for any number of players, ages 8 and up.